wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 	- The **constraints** that define the possible states of a dimension might evolve.
 	- For instance, a dimension initially constrained to binary states (0 and 1) might be redefined to include intermediate states (e.g., probabilities between 0 and 1).
 		- This **refinement** expands the dimension's potential to include a continuous spectrum of differentiated states.
+#### A Second Differentiation as a Second (Independent) Dimension
+This Second Differentiated State is not in combination with the First Differentiated State (yet...).
+	The same process occurs for this Second Dimension as in the First.
+		Where this Second Dimension produces a Second Identity or Type.
+			Then the Dimension is Constrained via Parametrization, which produces the Instances  of this Second Dimension.
+				Each Instance is a Quantification (i.e. Value Assignment) of this Second Dimension.
-##### An Evolution of Differentiation: The Increase in Complexity of Constraints, Differentiated States, and thus Dimensions
+#### An Evolution of Differentiation: The Increase in Complexity of Constraints, Differentiated States, and thus Dimensions
 I.e. The combination of Dimensions.
 	This space now has the capacity to define **instances** (e.g., coordinates) that involve both dimensions.
 		That is, define new, more complex Identities defined by multiple Dimensions.